clivetong/Talks/NetConf2025/README.md

 ### What does it mean for me?

-- I think it is hard to correctly grasp the cost model
+- It is hard to correctly grasp the cost model
 - Particularly, as decisions are heuristics and may change over time
+- Aggressive inlining needed sometimes
+- No easy way to see why decisions are made

 ---